Helping you develop your legal project management and legal process improvement capability.

 This understanding underpins my legal project management training.
 My training reflects the need for effective delivery of legal services, as practised in the real world by solicitors, barristers, in-house lawyers, government lawyers, cost lawyers, professional support lawyers, paralegals and business development staff.
 I really enjoy running legal project management training courses and feedback from students shows they enjoy it too.
 My courses are comprehensive, intensive and at times challenging.
 They are great learning experiences and we all enjoy a few laughs along the way.

-Online payment is via Paypal, which is safe and secure.
+Payment is via Paypal, which is safe and secure.

 The Legal Process Improvement Professional (LPIP) certification course runs for two days.

-By default, this course is taught online using Zoom and Miro.
+This course is taught online using Zoom and Miro.

 How Can I Help You?

-If You Would Like To Discuss Any Aspect of Legal Project Management
+If You Would Like To Discuss Any Aspect of Legal Project Management or Legal Process Improvement – Please Contact Me.